Our Staff

 Cynthia Fisher, LMFT, LMHC

-CLINICAL DIRECTOR, PSYCHOTHERAPIST
+CLINICAL DIRECTOR, THERAPIST

 Cynthia is a licensed Marriage and Family Therapist and Mental Health Counselor with over two decades of experience in counseling individuals, children, and families in outreach and school settings.
 As the Clinical Director and founder of Quadra Counseling Associates, she is passionate about helping her clients achieve wholeness and restoration in their lives and marriages.